watasuke102/mit-sushi-ware/README_en.md

 BASED [!["THE SUSHI-WARE LICENSE"](https://img.shields.io/badge/license-SUSHI--WARE%F0%9F%8D%A3-blue.svg)](https://github.com/MakeNowJust/sushi-ware)

 ## What is this license?
-This license is based on [SUSHI-WARE LICENSE] (https://github.com/MakeNowJust/sushi-ware).
+This license is based on [SUSHI-WARE LICENSE](https://github.com/MakeNowJust/sushi-ware).
 By merging MIT LICENSE and SUSHI-WARE LICENSE, it became possible for users to freely use the software while keeping the copyright notice of the author (copyright holder).

   - I agree that the author (copyright holder) is not responsible for the software.